-- discuss the complaint with the complainant to understand why they remain dissatisfied and what outcome they are looking for - provide a full response to the complaint as soon as possible and within 20 working days.
+discuss the complaint with the complainant to understand why they remain ©North East Scotland College.
+All rights reserved.
+Page 7 of 16 dissatisfied and what outcome they are looking for;

+• provide a full response to the complaint as soon as possible and within 20 working days.

-If the investigation will take longer than 20 working days, the College will inform the complainant.
+5.8 If the investigation will take longer than 20 working days, the College will inform the complainant.
 Both parties will agree revised time limits and the College will keep the complainant updated on the progress.

-5. Complaints Handling Questionnaire
+6. Complaints Handling Questionnaire

-5.1 The complainant will receive a Satisfaction Questionnaire within 15 days following the closure of the complaint to establish their satisfaction with the complaints process.
+6.1 The complainant will receive a Satisfaction Questionnaire within 15 days following the closure of the complaint to establish their satisfaction with the complaints handling process.

-5.2 Should the complainant remain dissatisfied with the outcome of the investigation into their complaint, following both the initial response and the follow up contact, they have a right to refer their complaint to the Scottish Public Services Ombudsman (SPSO) where, as an aggrieved person, they believe they have sustained injustice or hardship as a result of maladministration or service failure.
+6.2 Should the complainant remain dissatisfied with the outcome of the investigation into their complaint, following both the initial response and the follow up contact, they have a right to refer their complaint to the Scottish Public Services Ombudsman (SPSO) where, as an aggrieved person, they believe they have sustained injustice or hardship as a result of maladministration or service failure.

-6. Escalation
+7. Escalation

-6.1 The SPSO is the final stage for complaints about mostorganisations providing public services in Scotland.
+7.1 The SPSO is the final stage for complaints about most organisations providing public services in Scotland.
 Their service is independent, free and confidential.

-Complainants may contact the SPSO directly but they cannot normally look at complaints more than 12 months after the complainant becomes aware of the matter they want to complain about or that have been (or are being) considered in court.
+7.2 Complainants may contact the SPSO directly but they cannot normally look at complaints more than 12 months after the complainant becomes aware of the matter they want to complain about or that have been (or are being) considered in court.
 Their details are below:

-Contact details for SPSO
+Contact details for SPSO In person: